Renahud/devoxx-2022/content/notes/IoT in the trenches at scale.md

 ```
 This is not an anti-pattern in the world of IoT, it's the strength of Java to be able to recover from any kind of unpmanned error.

-The modern JVM is available on a wide variety of wierd systems, so it makes java really good for IoT programming.
+The modern JVM is available on a wide variety of operating systems, so it makes java really good for IoT programming.